 Section B. [Reserved]

 Appendix B to Part 1122—Terms and Conditions for NP Article II, “Environmental National Policy Requirements”

-DoD Components are to use the following standard wording in NP Article II of their general terms and conditions in accordance with provisions of Subpart B of this part:
+A DoD Component must use the following wording for NP Article II of its general terms and conditions in accordance with the provisions of Subpart B of this part.